ridzuan5757/project-gorilla/sprints/sprint 5/kubernetes_objects_receiver.md

 the data***.

 Currently only a `ServiceAccount` can be used for authentication.
-For objects configuring for *pulling*, the receiver will use the `k8s` API to periodically list all the objects in the cluster.
+For objects configured for *pulling*, the receiver will use the `k8s` API to periodically list all the objects in the cluster.
 Each object will be converted to its own log.
 For objects configured for *watching*, the receiver creates a stream with the `k8s` API and which receives updates as the objects change.